stefanv/blog/content/2016-02-26-matplotlib-on-osx.md

 Title: Python & Matplotlib on OSX
 Tags: python
 Status: published
+Summary: Where we discuss two ways of installing Matplotlib on MacOS.

 One day, we will hopefully have a grand unified build and package management system for Python where everything is free & open and Just Works (TM).
 Until